Why Being a Safety Manager Is Tough

 - Totally unnecessary

-Another safety manager trick is to slowly acclimate employees to the proposed change, sort of like "humanely" boiling a live lobster.
+Another subtle safety manager trick is to slowly acclimate employees to the proposed change, sort of like "humanely" boiling a live lobster.
 Start out with cold water and heat it slowly.
 The lobster at first has no complaints and soon becomes "compliant" and slowly surrenders to his predicament without much of a struggle.

 I'm an SMS database expert and not a "lobster expert."
 But from experience, I personally need time to accept an idea instead of having change dumped into my lap on a Monday morning.